thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## What would work best for me ?

 Talking to a lot of experienced people taught me that there wasn't a single best approach to learning on the job.
-I needed to go with the approach that best fitted my lifestyle.
+I needed to go with the approach that best fitted my lifestyle and the amount of learning I wanted to do.

-After analyzing all three approaches above, I realized that none of them really fitted me.
-Obviously, I wasn't going to settle for learning by experience only because I felt it was too slow and I didn't like that I wasn't really controlling what I was learning.
-And when it comes to learning on company time, my job didn't really involve a lot of R&D that would allow me to spend my work time to learn.
-So, the only option for me if I really wanted to keep learning was to do it on my own time.
-I knew it would negatively impact the time I spend with friends and family but I couldn't see another way.
+After analyzing all three approaches above, I realized that none of them really fitted what I wanted.
+Obviously, I wasn't going to settle for learning by experience only because I felt it was too slow and I didn't like the lack of control over what I was learning.
+And when it came to learning on company time, my job wasn't the kind of the job which would have allowed me to spend a great deal of my work time to learn.
+So, the only option for me if I wanted to keep learning was to do it on my own time.
+I knew it would negatively impact the time I spend with my friends and family but I couldn't see another way.

 I was already thinking about which part of my social life I would sacrifice when an unsuspected idea came to me: What if I made my employer or projects I was working on pay me a learning tax to get better at serving them ?

 The idea came to me while filling my taxes.
-Although I tended to feel negatively about giving government my money, the premise of the tax system itself seemed perfect.
-We pay taxes to the government so it can make our life better by building public infrastructures and public services which benefit the entire population.
+Although I tended to feel negatively about giving government my hard earned money, the premise of the tax system itself seemed perfect.
+We pay taxes so the government can make our life better by building public infrastructures and services which benefit the entire population.

-What if I applied the same idea to my employers and clients ?
-They will pay me part of their project time to learn how to serve them better.
-This seemed to me like a good version of working on company that didn't feel like stealing from the company.
-But I still had so many questions about this approach.
-Would it really work ?
+So I thought to myself, "What if I applied the same idea to my employers and clients ?
+They would pay me a small percentage of project time to learn how to serve them better."

+I liked the idea.
+It seemed to me like a better version of working on company time that didn't feel like stealing.
+However, I still had many questions about the approach.
 How would it work ?
+Would it even work ?
 Would my employer be willing to pay the tax ?

-To answer those questions, I decided to give the approach a try.
-And that's what I'm going to talk about in the next article of the series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/)**.** I will share with you how adopting the learning tax approach helped me start learning proactively on the job again while bringing a lot of value to the projects I was working on.
-But I will also share with you the multiple limitations I ran into while using the approach and what I did to mitigate what could be mitigated.
+In the next article of the series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/), I will share some answers to those questions, what I discovered by adopting the learning tax approach to learn on the job, the impact it had on the projects I was working on and the difficulties I ran into while using it.

 Until next, ✌🏾